johnnyreilly/typescript-go-considered-brilliant/README.md

 ## Ecosystem tools

-This will have an impact on ecosystem tooling.
+Let's drill further into tools that use TypeScript internally.
+There will be an impact.
 John is the maintainer of [`ts-loader`](https://github.com/TypeStrong/ts-loader), a widely used webpack loader for TypeScript.
 This loader depends upon TypeScript APIs which have been unchanged in years.

 In fact, in John went so far as to comment as such on [Bluesky in early March](https://bsky.app/profile/johnnyreilly.com/post/3ljexijnmdk2m):